ogulkokan/retro-terminal/README.md

 - `help`: Displays a list of available commands.
 - `date`: Displays the current date and time.
 - `clear`: Clears the terminal output.
+- `about`: Displays information of the developer.
+- `skills`: Displays a list of skills and technologies related to the developer.
+- `education`: Displays information about the developer's education background.
+- `projects`: Displays a list of your portfolio projects.
+- `contact`: Displays contact information of the developer.
 - `theme green`: Changes the terminal theme to green.
 - `theme orange`: Changes the terminal theme to orange.
-- `contact`: Displays contact information of the developer.
-- `about`: Displays information of the developer.
-- `skills`:  Displays a list of skills and technologies related to the developer.
-- `education`: Displays information about the developer's education background. project

 ## Features
 * **Autocomplete:** Suggests possible commands as users start typing, similar to real terminals.